SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20161212.md

     _ Rename standard_output.log to stdout.log
     _ Rename standard_error.log to stderr.log
     _ Get default parameters for tanzania training
+    + Check that everything still works

+20161212-1100 - 20161212-1200: 1 hour

+I found a serious bug in the way that values are being interpolated in `interpolate_values`.

+    Use parameters from minimum capacity if actual is less than minimum

 # Tasks

-    Use parameters from minimum capacity if actual is less than minimum Consider total population and % connected to compute unconnected household count Grow population using total population
+    Consider total population and % connected to compute unconnected household count Grow population using total population
         Size capacity using unconnected household count